 New Community Readiness Framework

+For any community hoping to participate in the 2019-20 school year, readiness will need to be demonstrated by February 15, 2018.
 For many communities, this timeline will be challenging.
 As you will see in the framework, a significant amount of engagement and collaboration in your community is necessary to become ready.
 The following framework was designed to guide your community in documenting existing capacity and identifying areas where development will be required to establish community readiness.
-Ultimately, CareerWise Colorado will evaluate what communities provide in response to this framework to make decisions about partnerships for the 2018-19 school year.
+Ultimately, CareerWise Colorado will evaluate what communities provide in response to this framework to make decisions about partnerships for the 2019-20 school year.